egladman/minutemen/README.md

 - Written 100% in Bash :muscle: Depends only on common Linux utilities; no additional languages required
 - Designed to be rerunnable with no repercussions
+- Built with security in mind
 - Supports `Fedora` and `Ubuntu`.
 If your distro of choice isn't compatible make an issue.
 - Utilizes Systemd
 - Does **NOT** depend on `screen`; instead [named pipes](https://en.wikipedia.org/wiki/Named_pipe) are used
 - Supports multiple concurrent minecraft servers on a single host
+- Supports multiple versions of ForgeMod.
+Each instance can run a different version.

 ## Installaton